noshit-software/.github/profile/README.md

 That said, no promises I won't turn it into something bigger, but the string and wax are here.

 ## Projects
+- **cawcawcaw** — Spend less time announcing, more time creating.
+THis handles the first part automatically.
+CAW!
 - **tank** — Battlezone-style tank game.
 Because sometimes you just need to shoot something.
 - **cortex** — Lightweight MCP-based short-term memory for Claude Code.
 Solves the compaction death spiral.
 - **mcp** — MCP setup for Claude.
 Brainstorm anywhere.